Mohammadjamiu/tahugo_updated/content/how-to-tech/explain-es6-in-detail.md

 // The keyword `function` is removed
 ```

-**Template literals:** Template literals are a way of writing strings in JavaScript that allow for variable interpolation and multi-line strings.
+**3. Template literals:** Template literals are a way of writing strings in JavaScript that allow for variable interpolation and multi-line strings.
 They use backticks (`) instead of single or double quotes.

 The traditional way